 ARE MOFOCO ENGINES MASS PRODUCED?

 First off, let me begin with these statements.
 We DO NOT mass produce Volkswagen engines!
 We DO NOT have an assembly line.
 We DO NOT have a warehouse of people producing different components for each engine.
-We are a company consisting of 21 employees doing a variety of jobs including clerical, service department, general import parts store, cylinder head machining and assembly, transmission rebuilding and testing and finally engine assembly and testing.
+We are a company consisting of 12 employees doing a variety of jobs including clerical, general import parts store, cylinder head machining and assembly, transmission rebuilding and testing and finally engine assembly and testing.
 We have two people who build engines, myself and one other person, and each engine is unique and built and tested entirely by one person.
 Each engine is then stamped with a date and employee number.

 ARE NEW OR REBUILT PARTS USED IN MOFOCO ENGINES?